demisto/content/Packs/MISP/Integrations/MISPV3/README.md

 #### Human Readable Output

->Tag test has been successfully added to attribute ccf241a4-971f-432d-be05-ee8cb6a3c28e
+>Tag test has been successfully added to attribute c286a1f8-441e-479b-b10d-b10add2b6739

 ### misp-remove-tag-from-attribute
 ***
-Removes a tag from the given UUID attribute .
+Removes a tag from the given UUID attribute.

 #### Base Command